bioinformatics-ua/SecureFASTA/README.md

 ```
 ## Cite

-Please cite the following, if you use COMPACT in your work:
+Please cite the following, if you use SecureFASTA in your work:

 ```bib
 todo